 The Company considers itself to be involved in a single business segment of providing financial services and conducts a wide variety of business within this segment.
-The Company's primary business activities consist of its discounted loan acquisition and resolution activities, multi-family residential and commercial real estate lending activities, single-family residential activities involving non-conforming borrowers and various investment activities, including investments in a wide variety of mortgage-related securities and investments in low-income housing tax credit interests.
+The Company's primary business activities consist of its discounted loan acquisition and resolution activities, multi-family residential and commercial real estate lending activities, sub-prime single-family residential lending activities and various investment activities, including investments in a wide variety of mortgage-related securities and investments in low-income housing tax credit interests.
 In addition, the Company formerly operated an automated banking division, the operations of which were discontinued in September 1995.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Results of Operations--Discontinued Operations."

 The Company conducts business primarily through the Bank, a federally-charted savings bank and a wholly-owned subsidiary of the Company.
-Recently, in order to address concerns by the OTS regarding the risk profile of the Bank's operations (see "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Recent Regulatory Developements"), the Company consolidated the single-family residential lending to non-conforming borrowers operations previously conducted by the Bank, together with substantially all of the assets of Admiral, within OFS and transferred the large multi-family residential and commercial real estate lending operations of the Bank (which generally involve loans with balances in excess of \$3.0 million) to OCC.
+Recently, in order to address concerns by the OTS regarding the risk profile of the Bank's operations (see "Management's Discussion and Analysis of Financial Condition and Results of Operations--Recent Regulatory Developments"), the Company consolidated the sub-prime single-family residential lending operations previously conducted by the Bank, together with substantially all of the assets of Admiral, within OFS and transferred the large multi-family residential and commercial real estate lending operations of the Bank (which generally involve loans with balances in excess of 3.0 million) to OCC.
 (In both cases, the loans associated with the activities previously conducted by the Bank continue to be held by it.)
-The Company also intends to conduct certain investment activities previously conducted by the Bank, primarily investment in IO strips, subordinated and residual securities resulting from the Company's securitization activities and other "high risk" mortgage-related securities, as set forth in a regulatory bulletin issued by the OTS, directly or through a non-banking subsidiary.
+The Company also intends to conduct certain investment activities previously conducted by the Bank, primarily investment in subordinated and residual securities resulting from the Company's securitization activities, directly or through a non-banking subsidiary.
 The Bank continues to conduct substantially all of the Company's discounted loan acquisition and resolution activities and loan servicing activities.
 In addition, the Bank currently engages in certain multi-family residential and commercial real estate lending activities (which generally involve loans with balances of up to \$3.0 million and no terms which permit the Bank to participate in the profits of the underlying real estate) and certain investment activities.